neeldjoshi97/Applied_Computer_Vision/README.md

 ## 📜 License

-This work is licensed under the MIT License.
+This work is licensed under the Creative Commons CC by 4.0 License.